Leonardo Campana: Inter Miami

 On 20 January 2022, it was announced that Campana would join Major League Soccer club Inter Miami on a season-long loan.
 He made his debut for Inter Miami on 26 February 2022, starting in a 0–0 draw versus Chicago Fire FC.
 Campana scored his first goal for Inter Miami on 6 March 2022, their only goal in a 5–1 loss to Austin FC.
 Campana was named MLS Player of the Week for Week 6 of the 2022 season on 11 April 2022, for his hat trick against the New England Revolution.
 Campana signed with Miami on a permanent basis on 20 January 2023.
-He occupies a Young Designated Player roster slot and is signed through the end of the 2025 season, with a club option to extend through 2026.
+He occupied a Young Designated Player roster slot and was signed through the end of the 2025 season, with a club option to extend through 2026.

 On 19 August 2023, Inter Miami won the 2023 Leagues Cup in penalties, with Campana scoring the third penalty after getting subbed on for Josef Martínez.